 This is where Sir George Yeardley presided over the first general assembly that established the rule of law in America and the principle of representative government, but there is a dark side to this story because Sir George was also one of the first English slaveholders in the colonies.

 When George Yeardley first set foot in Jamestown, in the summer of 1610, the colony was on the brink of collapse.
 Barely 60 settlers had survived the winter and some had resorted to cannibalism.
 A decade later Sir George was in charge of a settlement that offered rich rewards.

 In 1619 they also managed to get hold of the first enslaved Africans who arrived in this colony, which was about the same time as the general assembly and Sir George became one of the largest of those slave owners.

 There are a thousand other graves at Jamestown, each with a story to tell and with every discovery emerges a more complete history of the origins of modern America.
 Jane Obrien, BBC News, Jamestown.

-Transcript: DNA Family Secrets - Margaret
+Transcript: DNA Family Secrets - Who is my birth mother?

 Around three-quarters of a million people in the UK are adopted, but before the law changed in 1975, most adoptees never knew the identity of their birth parents.

 Margaret was adopted when she was just six months old.
 She’s wondering if analysing her DNA might reveal the truth about her biological family.